Guide for authors

 Before writing anything, please contact the editor with news, feature, or law and practice ideas to discuss their suitability for publication in Legal Action.
 If they are not suitable, we may be able to recommend more relevant publications.

 Articles accepted for publication in Legal Action should meet one or more of the magazine's aims (see editorial policy).
-The articles should also be:
+The articles should also be: •genuinely interesting and useful to a substantial proportion of professionals working in areas of law relating to social welfare;

-ground-breaking and original;
+•ground-breaking and original;

-authoritative, accurate and well-founded;
+•authoritative, accurate and well-founded;

-written in a clear and accessible style.
+•written in a clear and accessible style.

 Readership